 The versatile TrueBeam system from Varian is designed to address complex clinical cases.
 TrueBeam integrates respiratory gating, real-time tracking, and imaging with treatment delivery.
 This integration allows using the latest techniques, including SABR/SBRT and RapidArc.

 The Gamma Knife uses beams of highly focused gamma rays to treat tumors or other abnormalities in the brain.
 It remains the most precise tool available and is used to treat brain metastases.

 The Department of Radiology provides a full range of support for diagnostic imaging and image-guided interventional procedures for patients with kidney cancer.
 Innovative imaging techniques and image-guided interventional procedures are incorporated into clinical practice on an ongoing basis.

 Magnetic Resonance Imaging (MRI)

 3Tesla and 7Tesla MRI scanners in the Department of Radiology and Advanced Imaging Research Center are being used to optimize image acquisition.
 The Kidney Cancer Imaging program, supported in part by a grant from the National Cancer Institute, pioneers novel techniques for the study of tumor heterogeneity as well as angiogenesis (i.e. formation of new blood vessels) in kidney tumors.

 UT Southwestern features the latest molecular imaging technologies including Single-photon emission computed tomography (SPECT-CT) and positron emission tomography (PET-CT).
-A cyclotron, to be installed in 2014, will provide access to novel short-lived positron-emitting isotopes suitable for innovative PET-CT imaging protocols for kidney cancer.
+A cyclotron, installed in July of 2014, provides access to novel short-lived positron-emitting isotopes suitable for innovative PET-CT imaging protocols for kidney cancer.